yuval-a/deriveODM/readme.md

 ```javascript
 var hasTheBeyond = await Spaceship.has("The Beyond");
 ```
-Will return `true` if a Spaceship object with its `_name` set to "`The Beyond`" exist on the db.
+Will return `true` if a Spaceship object with its `_name` set to "`The Beyond`" exist on the DB.
-The method also have a second argument - `returnDocument`, a boolean that if set to `true` will also return the object if it exist on the db
+The method also has a second argument - `returnDocument`, a boolean that if set to `true` will also return the object if it exist on the DB
 (or `false` if it doesn't).

 #### A Word of Caution for When Using the `get` Functions